-A: 316 Stainless Steel is contains molybdenum & additional nickel to be more corrosion resistant to salt water.
-316 Stainless Steel is what we recommend when you are within 5 miles of the coast.
+A: 2205 Stainless Steel contains molybdenum & additional nickel to be more corrosion resistant to saltwater.
+2205 Stainless Steel is what we recommend when you are within 10 miles of the coast.
 If you’re located anywhere else 304 Stainless will be adequate.

 Q: What is the difference between Brushed Stainless & Electropolished Brushed Stainless?

 A: For Brushed Stainless we manufacture the products with a sanding process in order to give it a premium brushed look.
-We recommend you use our Brushed Stainless on interior applications (if you’re wanting to reduce fingerprint marks on the post we recommend getting a clear powder coat on top of the brushed finish).
+We recommend you use our Brushed Stainless on our Stainless Steel posts and powder coat finishes on our Aluminum posts.